Skip to content

 This tutorial validates ReplayLab with a LangGraph StateGraph workflow.
 It is a compatibility scenario, not a native LangGraph adapter.

 The goal is to prove that provider calls made inside graph nodes can still be captured, replayed, compared, viewed, and converted into pytest provider replay guards through the normal ReplayLab workflow.
+ReplayLab also has a focused LangGraph ToolNode scenario that records execution-tool evidence without requiring manual trace_tool wrappers.

 Why This Matters